 Stripe decided to move its latest engineering hub to a remote location: their engineers’ homes.

-Stripe is known for being the payment processing company behind businesses large and small, including Lyft and the Khan Academy.
+They are the payment processing company behind many businesses, including Lyft and the Khan Academy.
 How were they able to create seamless communication between team members without keeping them under the same roof?

 They use Slack to keep the channels of communication open and flowing.
-They also understand that they can only grow as fast as their clients do, so keeping costs reasonable is important to Stripe as a company.
+They also understand that they can only grow as fast as their clients do, so keeping costs reasonable is important to Stripe.

 Zapier automates and connects apps to make them work together — not against each other.
 They work with companies and products such as Google, Dropbox and Salesforce.

-Zapier employees are dubbed ‘Zapiens,’ and most workers say that their coworkers are their favorite part of the job.
+Many of Zapier’s employees, also known as ‘Zapiens,’ say that their coworkers are their favorite part of the job.

 Just another example of how distributed workforces can improve employee relations instead of hurting them.